 There is a plan to reschedule any missed or deferred inspections or a basis established for not rescheduling.

-Inspection findings are communicated to licensees at the exit briefings and confirmed formally in writing in a timely manner (30 calendar days as specified in NRC Inspection Manual, Chapter 0610).
+Inspection findings are communicated to licensees at the exit briefings and confirmed formally in writing in 30 days, or 45 days for a team inspection.

-Satisfactory, But Needs Improvement

-The licensees are inspected at intervals that exceed the NRC Inspection Manual, Chapter 2801, frequencies for conventional uranium mills or the NRC Inspection Manual, Chapter 2600, frequencies for in situ leach facilities by more than 25 percent.

-Some of the inspection findings are delayed or not communicated to licensees within 30 days.

-Unsatisfactory

-The licensees are inspected at intervals that exceed the NRC Inspection Manual, Chapter 2801, frequencies for conventional uranium mills or NRC Inspection Manual, Chapter 2600, frequencies for in situ leach facilities by more than 100 percent.

-Inspection findings are frequently delayed.

-Category N

-This category is not applicable.

-Technical Quality of Inspections

-Satisfactory

-Review team members accompanying inspectors combined with an onsite review of a representative cross-section of completed inspection files indicates inspection findings are usually well founded and well documented throughout the assessment period.

 Licensing history and status are incorporated into the inspection program as demonstrated through accompaniments and procedures in place.

-A review of inspector field notes or completed reports indicates that most inspections are complete and reviewed promptly by supervisors or management.
+A review of inspector field notes or completed reports indicates that inspections are complete and reviewed promptly by supervisors or management.

-Procedures are in place and normally used to help identify root causes and poor licensee performance.

-In most instances, followup inspections address previously identified open items and/or past violations.
+Procedures are in place and implemented to help identify root causes and poor licensee performance.
+Followup inspections address previously identified open items and/or past violations.

-Inspection findings generally lead to appropriate and prompt regulatory action.
+Findings lead to appropriate and prompt regulatory action.

-Supervisors accompany nearly all inspectors on an annual basis.
+Supervisors accompany all inspectors on an annual basis.

-Satisfactory, But Needs Improvement

-Review indicates that uranium recovery inspections occasionally do not address potentially important health, safety, and environmental concerns or it indicates periodic problems with respect to completeness, adherence to procedures, management review, thoroughness, technical quality, and consistency.

-Review indicates that findings in inspection reports and inspection files are, on occasion, not well founded or well documented, and the review does not demonstrate an appropriate level of management review.

-Accompaniment of inspectors by supervisors is performed nonsystematically.

-Followup actions to inspection findings are often not timely.

-Unsatisfactory

-Review indicates that uranium recovery inspections frequently fail to address potentially important health, safety, and environmental concerns or it indicates chronic problems exist with respect to completeness, adherence to procedures, management review, thoroughness, technical quality, and consistency.

-Accompaniments of inspectors are infrequently performed.

-Followup actions to inspection findings are often not timely and appropriate.

-Category N

-This category is not applicable.

-Technical Quality of Licensing Actions

-Satisfactory

-Review of completed licenses and a representative sample of licensing files indicates that license reviews are generally thorough, complete, consistent, and of acceptable technical quality.
+Review of completed licenses and a representative sample of licensing files indicates that license reviews are thorough, complete, consistent, and of acceptable technical quality.

 Health, safety, and environmental issues are properly addressed.

-License reviewers almost always have the proper signature authority for the cases they review.
+License reviewers have the proper signature authority for the cases they review.

-Special license tie-down conditions are usually stated clearly and are inspectable.
+Special license tie-down conditions are stated clearly and are inspectable.

 Deficiency letters clearly state regulatory positions and are used at the proper time.